GabLeRoux/ansi-colors-chrome-extension/ReadMe.md

 # ANSI Colors chrome extension

 Chrome extension that converts ANSI characters to colors on the fly / on button click for the lazy ones.
-Does what [ansi-html-stream][ansi-html-stream] does but within browser.

 *Work in progress* (pressing on button currently strip ansi characters for now) :P

+## What it does

+- [x] Provide ansi stripping capability using [chalk/strip-ansi][chalk/strip-ansi]
+- [x] Convert ansi to html using [rburns/ansi-to-html][rburns/ansi-to-html]

 ## Motivation

-I once used to run [salt](https://saltstack.com/) commands with [jenkins](https://jenkins.io/), which outputs colored data by default, but it gets unreadable in a webpage!
-There's a [jenkins plugin for this](https://wiki.jenkins-ci.org/display/JENKINS/AnsiColor+Plugin), but I tought **why not a plugin for chrome itself?** Here it is :)
+I used to run [salt](https://saltstack.com/) commands with [jenkins](https://jenkins.io/), which outputs colored data by default, but it's hard to read on a webpage!
+There's a [jenkins plugin for this](https://wiki.jenkins-ci.org/display/JENKINS/AnsiColor+Plugin), but we can fix this at a higher level so here's a solution: browser extension!

 Here's a related blog post I wrote about ansi characters and colors:
 [Keep saltstack colored output](https://gableroux.com/tips/2016/02/18/keep-saltstack-colored-output/)

 ## Todo

-- [ ] Figure out how to pass data to [ansi-html-stream][ansi-html-stream] (using a stream? maybe I should find a different solution)
-- [x] Provide ansi stripping capability [strip-ansi][strip-ansi]
 - [ ] Add support for colors instead of stripping colors
 - [ ] Create an icon
-- [ ] Publish

 ## Usage